Walk Through Aviation History as the National Aviation Heritage Invitational returns to Reno.

 Our aviation heritage lives through the skillfully restored aircraft at the National Aviation Heritage Invitational (NAHI).
 The Invitational is a friendly competition for those who own and restore these flying time pieces of history.
 The aviators of yesteryear will live on through the efforts of organizers and sponsors of this prestigious event.

 Returning home to the Nevada high desert, these aircraft are some of the finest examples of restorations in the country and they each have a story.
-Our “flying museum” will be located on the east end of the ramp at the 2019 STIHL National Championship Air Races, September 11-15.
+Our “flying museum” will be located on the east end of the ramp during the annual STIHL National Championship Air Races.

 History and Competition